Medical Assistant Skills: Clinical, Administrative, & Soft

 Medical assisting programs can be completed online or in person.
 There are certificate programs available that can be completed more quickly and medical assistant degree programs that last up to two years.

-Stepful has an online medical assistant program that takes only four months to complete and comes with a 100% job-placement guarantee.
+Stepful has an online medical assistant program that takes only four months to complete and comes with career coaching to help you find a job.

 When you finish your training program, you can take a certification exam to become a certified medical assistant.
 This certification shows future employers that you have training and knowledge to safely care for patients in a doctors office.